dayya1512/Ionic-Simple-Chat-App-With-Server/README.md

 This is Ionic Chat App using Socket.
-Node server is used.

-For ionic part, use Ionic Socket file
+For ionic part, use Ionic Socket file.
+Clone the file, run [npm install], and then [ionic serve]
-  -npm install
-  -ionic serve

-For server part, use index.js
+For server part, use index.js file.
+Run nodemon index.js
-  -nodemon index.js